-Roche supports the Union for International Cancer Control (UICC) campaign toThe UICC is the largest and oldest international cancer organisation, representing the world’s major cancer societies, ministries of health and patient groups.
+Roche works with the Union for International Cancer Control (UICC) to help drive forward positive change and improve access to cancer care for all.
+The UICC is the largest and oldest international cancer organisation, representing the world’s major cancer societies, ministries of health and patient groups.
 2024 marks the third year of this collaborative multi-year campaign and, as part of this, we are continuing to challenge ourselves and other stakeholders to drive powerful collaborations that will evolve healthcare systems and policies beyond the current status quo, to enable long-term, sustainable change for all.

-• advancing scientific discovery and securing access to it,
+advancing scientific discovery and securing access to it,

-• achieving Universal Health Coverage and ensuring it includes cancer screening, early diagnosis and standard of care treatment,
+achieving Universal Health Coverage and ensuring it includes cancer screening, early diagnosis and standard of care treatment,

-• training and supporting healthcare workers to deliver specialised cancer care,
+training and supporting healthcare workers to deliver specialised cancer care,

-• ensuring there is sustainable financing and investment in healthcare, and in cancer in particular.
+ensuring there is sustainable financing and investment in healthcare, and in cancer in particular.

-While this is not a simple challenge, the vision - a world where everyone has equitable access to healthcare - is a shared responsibility to which we can all contribute.
+While this is not a simple challenge, the vision - a world where everyone has access to healthcare - is a shared responsibility to which we can all contribute.
 At Roche, we know that partnerships are much more than the sum of their parts: they’re about making a bigger and better difference in the world than could be done alone.

 This is why we collaborate with governments, global organisations, public authorities, healthcare professionals, patient groups and civil society, to name a few, to create tailored solutions that can truly address patient and health system needs and enable rapid and equitable access to medical innovation.

 Early detection and accurate diagnosis are pivotal in ensuring appropriate cancer care.
 Implementing effective cancer screening programmes, using high quality testing and digital technologies, are fundamental to ensuring appropriate treatment, to ultimately improve patient outcomes.
 This, in turn, also supports the effective use of limited resources of healthcare systems.
 Yet for many patients across the world, cancer is diagnosed at a late stage, making it more difficult to treat.
-There are a multitude of reasons as to why someone will receive a late diagnosis, including cultural and socio-economic barriers and limited screening availability, uptake and/or access.

 As part of our commitment to fostering progress in screening, early diagnosis and early treatment, with the ultimate goal of helping improve outcomes for people with cancer, Roche, along with many other like-minded partners, played an active role in contributing to the design and implementation of Europe’s Beating Cancer Plan, including the update of the Screening Recommendations in Europe.
 Following the European Commission's proposal to strengthen cancer prevention through screening and early detection, the Council of the European Union adopted a new approach on cancer screening, with an ambitious aim to help ensure that 90% of the EU population who qualify for breast, cervical and colorectal cancer screenings are offered such screening by 2025.
 The new approach also calls for extending screening programmes to prostate, lung and, under certain circumstances, gastric cancer, in a stepwise approach.